Guide to count Carbs

 Carbohydrates can be classified as simple or complex according to the chemical composition:

 - Simple hydrates are characterized by being compound by a single molecule (monosaccharide) which can be hydrolyzed.
-This type of carbohydrates are quickly digested and absorbed by the organism, what leads to a quick increase of blood glucose levels.
-Within this variety of simple sugars are included fructose, galactose, lactose, saccharose and maltose.
+This type of carbohydrates is quickly digested and absorbed by the organism, which leads to a quick increase in blood glucose levels.
+Within this variety of simple sugars are included fructose, galactose, lactose, saccharose, and maltose.

 Which foods contain carbohydrates?

-One of essential elements for counting carbohydrates is to be conscious and have a previous knowledge to identify them.
-There are many foods that contains them in low proportion.
-Despite this, it is important to observe and have all them into account, but specially those in which glycaemic load is high, since these are foods in which it is necessary pay more attention counting carbohydrates.
+An essential element for counting carbohydrates is to be conscious and to have previous knowledge to identify them.
+There are many foods that contain them in low proportion.
+Despite this, it is important to observe and to have all them into account, but especially those in which glycaemic load is high since these are foods in which it is necessary to pay more attention counting carbohydrates.

-- Starchy foods: Within this type of foods can be find commonly eaten foods like bread (what it is eaten nearly daily), cereals, legumes, rice, pasta and cookies.
+- Starchy foods: Within this type of foods can be found commonly eaten foods like bread (what it is eaten nearly daily), cereals, legumes, rice, pasta, and cookies.

 - Fruits: Fruit normally has a high carbohydrates content, such as fruit juices.

-- Vegetables: paying special attention to potato or sweet potato, which are very common in many types of diets and, depending on how are cooked can have a high hydrates content.
+- Vegetables: paying special attention to potatoes or sweet potatoes, which are very common in many types of diets and, depending on how are cooked can have high hydrates content.

-- Drinks: drinks can also contain simple hydrates, in fact, sugary soda drink normally has a high content of it, so that it is necessary to control intake it.
+- Drinks: drinks can also contain simple hydrates, in fact, sugary soda drinks normally has a high content of it, so that it is necessary to control when intake it.

-Some foods have a very low carbohydrates content, so that is not necessary to count them, unless eaten them in large quantities.
-For example, most of not starchy vegetables have a low carbohydrates content.
+Some foods have very low carbohydrates content, so that is not necessary to count them unless you eat them in large quantities.
+For example, most of the not starchy vegetables have low carbohydrates content.

 How to know how many carbohydrates are in foods?

 Nowadays, it is quite easy to know how many carbohydrates are in foods.
-With the help of Internet and some applications, it is provided a fantastic source of information, with which it is possible to find out the nutritional values of almost all foods, monitoring, in this way, that blood glucose levels are kept stable.
+With the help of the Internet and some applications, it is provided a fantastic source of information, with which it is possible to find out the nutritional values of almost all the foods, monitoring, in this way, if the blood glucose levels are kept stable.

-There are two ways to know the carbohydrates contribution of a food:
+There are two ways to know the carbohydrates contribution of food:

-- Nutritional label: Currently, law of most countries of the world obliges producers and manufacturers to include nutritional labels for having consumers informed on nutritional contribution of foods.
-With these labels it is able to know how many carbohydrates are going to be intake every 100 gr or in each portion of product, depending on how manufacturer specifies it.
-For well-read the nutritional label it is necessary to pay attention on carbohydrates and on the size of food portion.
-That is lay down per 100 gr of product or by the total grams of a protion, depending on how producer express it.
+- Nutritional label: Currently, the law of most of the countries of the world obliges producers and manufacturers to include nutritional labels to inform consumers about the nutritional contribution of foods.
+With these labels, it is easy to know how many carbohydrates are going to be intake every 100 gr or in each portion of the product, depending on how the manufacturer specifies it.
+For well-read the nutritional label, it is necessary to pay attention to carbohydrates and on the size of the food portion.
+It is laid down per 100 gr of the product or by the total grams of a portion, depending on how producer express it.
 Following there is an example of a nutritional label.

 Nutritional label value

-- If there is no nutritional label: There are foods without nutritional label, like fruits or vegetables.
+- If there is no nutritional label: There are foods without nutritional labels, like fruits or vegetables.
 In these cases, it is necessary to use the generic foods nutritional composition tables.
-In Spain, thanks to Base de Datos Española de Composición de Alimentos (BEDCA), any citizen can identify sources of specific nutrients, carry out analysis of personalized diets and, even, design special diets for patients, etc.
+In Spain, thanks to the Base de Datos Española de Composición de Alimentos (BEDCA), any citizen can identify the sources of the specific nutrients, carry out analysis of personalized diets and, even, design special diets for patients, etc.

 Applications and other methods

-There are a lot of webs on nutrition, where it is easy to find This type of information.
+There are a lot of nutrition webs, where it is easy to find this type of information.
 Valuable iOS and Android applications like My Fitness Pal, that thanks to them it is possible to easily and quickly count calories and carbohydrates.
-It is only necessary to pass the smartphone over the bar code of the product for knowing the nutritional values of the label, adding them the quantity that is going to be ingested, the application calculates it automatically.
+It is only necessary to pass the smartphone over the bar code of the product to know the nutritional values of the label, adding the quantity that is going to be ingested, the application calculates it automatically.
 Cool!
 There are also private foundations like Diabetes Foundation, which offer low-cost complete guides in a booklet format for patients.

-There are also very useful and illustrative pocket guides that are delivered for patients in hospitals or public healthcare centers for helping them and easing the counting of foods’ carbohydrates.
+There are also very useful and illustrative pocket guides that are delivered for patients in hospitals or public healthcare centers for helping them and make easier the counting of foods’ carbohydrates.
 We leave you a pocket guide developed by ROCHE in the following link.

-As a last option, it is possible to count carbohydrates once cooked according to food’s volume.
-It can be done with a common glass or with a measuring cup manufactured by companies like Bayern, that have been specifically designed to calculate rations.
-These cups have holes in the base to drain the liquid of foods for not counting unnecessary quantities.
-These type of cups can be free obtained from a diabetes educator, endocrine or nurse.
+As a last option, it is possible to count carbohydrates once cooked according to the food’s volume.
+It can be done with a common glass or with a measuring cup manufactured by companies like Bayern that have been specifically designed to calculate ratios.
+These cups have holes in the base to drain the liquid of the food to not count unnecessary quantities.
+These type of cups can be freely obtained from a diabetes educator, endocrine or nurse.

-It is very important to learn to make daily good decisions for having a proper diabetes monitoring.
-If you have read to here it means that you have made the decision to learn, thus you will have less probability to suffer health problems caused by diabetes.
+It is very important to learn how to make daily good decisions for having proper diabetes monitoring.
+If you have read until here it means that you have made the decision to learn, so you will have less probability to suffer health problems caused by diabetes.